 Follow the steps in this CRO for mobile guide to understand what’s working well for your mobile visitors and what you need to fix.
 That will give you a head start on increasing mobile conversions on specific landing pages and across your site as a whole.

 Take everything into account and implement the mobile eCommerce conversion rate optimization strategies.
-Smartly use your marketing tools like landing page builder, popup tool, analytics & testing tool, and other apps to get more conversions plus sales.
+Smartly use your marketing tools like landing page builder, popup tool, analytics & testing tool, gif creator and other apps to get more conversions plus sales.